A Recursive Characterization of Laplacian Spectral Radii of Trees with Bounded Maximum Degree: Introduction

 \section{Introduction}

 Unless stated otherwise, all graphs considered in this article are simple and undirected.
 For a graph $G$, let $V(G), E(G)$ and $\Delta(G)$ denote its vertex set, edge set and maximum degree, respectively.
 For any non-empty subset $S$ of $V(G)$, let $G[S]$ denote the subgraph of $G$ induced by $S$.
 For any $u\in V(G)$, let $N_G(u)$ (or simply $N(u)$) be the set of neighbours of $u$ in $G$, and let $d_G(u)$ (or simply $d(u)$) be the size of $N(u)$, called the degree of $u$ in $G$.
+For any integer $k>0$, let $\brk{k}$ denote the set $\{1, 2, \ldots, k\}$.